eighty20results/e20r-sequences/README.md

 ##Known Issues

 ###DEBUG
- Currently disabled.
-To enable set PMPRO_SEQUENCE_DEBUG to 'true' in pmpro-sequences.php.
+ Linked to WP_DEBUG setting in wp-config.php.
  A fair bit (understatement) of data which will get dumped into debug/sequence_debug_log-[date].txt (located the under the plugin directory).